-Columbus Museum of Art offers free admission on Sunday and pay-what-you-want on Thursdays from 5-9 pm.
+Columbus Museum of Art offers free admission on Sunday and $5 Thursdays from 5-9 pm.

 Billy Ireland Cartoon Library & Museum at Ohio State has exhibits and programming that comic book and cartoon fans will love.
 It’s always free!

 Bank of America customers get a Free Museum Pass on the first weekend of each month for COSI and other museums around Ohio and the U.S.